wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

+= 2.4.5 - Released on 22 Sep 2022 =
+* Fix: Minor Bug Fixes (Fatal error when changing order statuses)
+* New: Compatibility with latest  WP (6.0.2)  and WC (6.9.3)

+= 2.4.4 - Released on 14 Sep 2022 =
+* Fix: Minor Bug Fixes (Fatal error when changing order statuses)
+* New: Compatibility with latest  WP (6.0.2)  and WC (6.8.2)

 = 2.4.3 - Released on 07 July 2022 =
 * New: Minimum Limit On Gift Card User Price.
+* New: Disable Fields from Gift Card Product Page.
+* New: Coupon Mail Setting.
 * Fix: Minor Bug Fixes

 = 2.4.2 - Released on 16  June 2022 =